hassantafreshi/social-chat-buttons/readme.txt

 == Description ==

 **Social Chat Buttons** is a **100% FREE** WordPress plugin that adds a beautiful floating chat widget to your website.
-Connect with your visitors through multiple social media platforms including WhatsApp, Telegram, Signal, and Persian networks like Eitaa and Soroush.
+Connect with your visitors through multiple social media platforms including WhatsApp, Telegram, Signal.

 ### 🌟 **Key Features (All FREE!)**